-Due to strains on HME and pharmacy providers and their employees, the healthcare sector is at difficult crossroads.
+Due to labor shortage strains on HME, Infusion Pharmacy, and Home Health & Hospice providers and their employees, the healthcare sector is at difficult crossroads.
 As it currently stands, many businesses are understaffed and their employees feel overworked.
 This leads to lower efficiency, decreased revenue, and long-term instability.
 So, what’s the solution?
 While there’s no easy fix to such a complex problem, the first step is a review of your revenue cycle management (RCM).

 This begs the question: What is revenue cycle management?
 What changes can you make to improve it?
 Finally, how will improving your revenue cycle management affect your bottom line?

 We will answer all of these questions and more.
 First, let’s look at the process of revenue cycle management and what that involves.

 The revenue cycle refers to all Intake, Billing and Collections workflows for managing HME, Infusion Pharmacy, and Home Health & Hospice orders.
 First, a new order comes in from a physician, hospital, or another referring source.
 Then, your staff reviews the order, as well as the patient’s coverage, health records, and eligibility.
 If all of the necessary conditions are met, your staff fills the order and sends it to the back office.

 This is when the revenue cycle becomes more complex.